Dance Mogul: What inspired you to start dancing?

 Dance Mogul: With everything going in the world now, how do you stay focused on your passion?

 Chantal’: I believe that our surroundings should never alter our ability to focus.
 We must be internally driven.
 I am a strong woman of faith in my Lord & Savior Jesus Christ.
 I know that in him is where my help comes from.
 He is my source.
-I stay focused by scheduling my life with my well-being as the priority.
-I always schedule time to meditate, to read my bible/devotional, stretch, pilates and to properly plan.
+I stay focused on scheduling my life with my well-being as the priority.
+I always scheduled time to meditate, to read my bible/devotional, stretch, pilates and to properly plan.
 I don’t spend time on things that don’t feed my soul.
 I take time to keep my inner being balanced which then minimizes my chances of being distracted with the many changes in the world.
 When you focus on God, your calling, & Gods truth about you, you’re less likely to get distracted from your passion.

-Dance Mogul: What are some of things that concern you in society today when you think about your future?
+Dance Mogul: What are some of the things that concern you in society today when you think about your future?

 Chantal’: I am deeply concerned with the killings caused by racism, gang violence basically any cause of murder.
 I realize there is a lack of love, especially self-love.
 God is love.
 If there is a lack of love, then I see a lack of a relationship with my God.
-It’s concerning because we all work together in someway and love is the fuel within everything, without it nothing can be accomplished.
+It’s concerning because we all work together in some way and love is the fuel within everything, without it, nothing can be accomplished.

 Dance Mogul: How can dance bring about change in today’s society?

 Chantal’: When I dance, I am internally cleansed, restored & awakened.
 The synergy between the dance and the being is heightened.
-The beautiful thing about dance is that the viewer & the dancer can experience that same feeling in the same moment.
+The beautiful thing about dance is that the viewer & the dancer can experience that same feeling at the same moment.
 Dance can change the world by cleansing, restoring, and awakening the truth of self that came before birth.

 Dance Mogul: What does the month of February mean to you?

-Chantal’: February is a invigorating month for me.
+Chantal’: February is an invigorating month for me.
 It’s Black History Month!
 I love to learn about my history because it helps me to understand who I am and why I naturally carry strength or why I am naturally resilient.
 I am empowered by the stories of our past & current leaders making a change in the world.
 It gives me fuel to keep moving forward.
 It’s a month of motivation, black power, and love.
 Following the new year, February gives me the momentum to continue with the new as I propel forward towards my destiny with zeal.

 Dance Mogul: What are you currently working for 2017?